CirroBuild/FrostiDocs/docs/concept/designated-timestamp.md

   functionality for time-series.
 ---

-QuestDB offers the option to elect a column as `designated timestamp`.
+QuestDB offers the option to elect a column as *designated timestamp*.
 This allows you to leverage the high-performance time series functions of QuestDB, but introduces a constraint on the column in question that will reject out-of-order inserts.

 ## Properties

-- Only a `timestamp` column can be `designated timestamp`.
+- Only a `timestamp` column can be designated timestamp.
-- Only `one` column can be elected for a given table.
+- Only one column can be elected for a given table.
-- `Designated timestamp` can be elected either:
+- Designated timestamp can be elected either:
   - during table creation.
   - on the fly on sub-tables created within a query.